Black Friday has been a staple in the retail industry for years. Does France participate in Black Friday? The short answer is yes.

 - Why is Black Friday important for companies?

-- How to make Black Friday work in France
+- How to make Black Friday in France successful

-- Final words: is Black Friday worth it?
+- Final words: is Black Friday in France worth it?

 - Read more about digital marketing in France: